jonmontg/CSAS_Data_Challenge/README.md

 ### Ideas

+what is the ideal bat speed and swing length for each pitch type?

 1. Swing Speed vs. Play Outcome Analysis
 Objective: Identify how swing speed correlates with play outcomes (e.g., hits, home runs, strikeouts).
 Analysis: